leath-dub/nomyzsh/README.md

 as low as `oh-my-zsh`, hopefully this project will stop the madness.

 ## Contributions
 Open an PR or an issue, please tell me how I am wrong.
-This project is MIT licensed so feel free to use it Elon !.
+This project is WTFPL licensed so feel free to use it Elon !.